Sticky Apple and Ginger Cake

 Flour: Use self-raising flour.
 If you can’t get hold of this easily, just use plain flour with a teaspoon and a half of baking powder added.
 Don’t use self-rising flour instead.
 It isn’t the same!

 Ginger: This cake contains both a teaspoon of ground ginger and some chopped candied ginger.
-You can either use crystallized ginger, or stem ginger in syrup – whichever you can find.
+You can either use candied ginger, crystallized ginger (that’s been rolled in sugar), or stem ginger in syrup – whichever you can find.

 Butter: Melted!
-Yep, no creaming of butter and sugar necessary.
+Which means no creaming of butter and sugar necessary.
 Just melt it in a saucepan or bowl in the microwave with the syrup and sugar.

 Brown sugar: For extra deep flavour and sticky-ness.
 Yum.